 Prior to joining DAGER, Mr. Lynch served on the Philadelphia Police Department for over two decades, with the majority of his time assigned to the bomb squad.
 Mr. Lynch has been involved with numerous federal, state, and local explosives-related assignments.
 He provided support to the U.S. Department of Homeland Security (DHS) Office for Bombing Prevention (OBP) as a program analyst for the National Counter-IED Capabilities Analysis Database.
 He also served as the lead workshop developer for the Multi-Jurisdiction IED Security Planning Program.
 Mr. Lynch currently serves as the National Tactical Officers Association (NTOA) Explosive/IED Section Chairman.
 He acts as a liaison representative to the National Bomb Squad Commanders Advisory Board (NBSCAB), International Association of Bomb Technicians and Investigators (IABTI), Combating Terrorism Technology Support Office (CTTSO), and DHS-OBP.

-Mr. Versino has a bachelor of Science in Electrical Engineering Technology with an emphasis on nanotechnology.
-He is a Certified International Mine Action Standards (IMAS) EOD Level 3 Operator, a United Nations Safe and Secure Approaches in Field Environments (SSAFE) Instructor and is a certified Remote Pilot Airman.
-Prior to joining DAGER, Tony spent the last seven years working for the Organisation for the Prohibition of Chemical Weapons (OPCW) as a Chemical Weapons/Munitions Specialist Inspector, where he had experience leading field operations involving the analysis, sampling, and exploitation of terrorist improvised chemical weapons.
+Mr. Versino has a Bachelor of Science in Electrical Engineering Technology and over two decades of Explosive Ordnance Disposal (EOD) and Weapons of Mass Destruction (WMD) operational experience.
+He is also a certified International Mine Action Standards (IMAS) EOD Level 3 operator, United Nations Safe and Secure Approaches in Field Environments (SSAFE) instructor, and Federal Aviation Administration (FAA) Remote Pilot Airman.
+Prior to joining DAGER, Mr. Versino spent the last seven years with the Organization for the Prohibition of Chemical Weapons (OPCW) as a Chemical Weapons/Munitions Specialist Inspector, where he led field operations involving the analysis, sampling, and exploitation of terrorist improvised chemical weapons.
 He has instructed and facilitated frequent courses on live chemical agent training, chemical detection technologies, and Non-Destructive Evaluation (NDE) techniques for chemical weapons and munitions.
-Mr. Versino has over two decades of Explosive Ordnance Disposal (EOD) and weapons of mass destruction operational experience with 15-years concentrating on CBRN weapons.
-He has conducted EOD missions and CBRNE emergency responses in multiple theaters of operation while serving in the U.S. Air Force as an EOD technician and as a UXO Specialist with the U.S. Army 20th CBRNE Support Command.
+While serving in the U.S. Air Force and as an Unexploded Ordnance (UXO) Specialist with the U.S. Army, he conducted EOD missions and chemical, biological, radiological, and nuclear (CBRNE) emergency responses in multiple theaters of operation.

 Senior Operations Associate